sungwoncho/locater/README.md

 ## Contributing

+Run `npm test` to run tests.

 Feel free to open issues with bugs and feature requests.
+If you submit a PR with a new feature, please write a simple test.

 ## License